 With flu, you may feel really crummy and not hungry or thirsty at all.
 Still, with diabetes you must eat something regularly to self-manage your blood sugar and your diabetes.

 Ideally, select foods from your regular meal plan.
 Eat food with about 15 grams of carbs every hour or so when ill.
 Some examples include a slice of toast, 3/4 cup of frozen yogurt, or 1 cup of soup.

 How Do I Avoid Dehydration With the Flu and Diabetes?

 Some people who have diabetes suffer from nausea, vomiting, and diarrhea with the flu.
 That's why it's important to sip liquids to avoid becoming dehydrated with flu.

 With flu and diabetes, aim for one cup of fluid every hour.
-The American Diabetes Association recommends drinking sugar-free drinks -- tea, water, sugar-free ginger ale -- if your blood sugar is running high.
+The ADA recommends drinking sugar-free drinks -- tea, water, sugar-free ginger ale -- if your blood sugar is running high.